TanyaIgnatenko/TanyaIgnatenko/README.md

 ### Hi there 👋

 My name is Tatyana.
-I'm a Senior Front-end Engineer.
+I'm a Senior Front-end Engineer with over 5 years of experience in web development.

 My Portfolio: https://tanyaignatenko.github.io/portfolio-website/